 The technical dossier submitted by the Registrant contains a general statement for using a grouping approach for rosins, including the registered substance.
 The group of rosins is said to consist of different categories.
-The Registrant suggests that the substance to be tested for pre-natal developmental toxicity (Annex IX, 8.7.2.) is Rosin, Fumarated (CAS 65997-04-8), which reportedly is a member of the category of Rosin adducts and rosin adduct salts.
+The Registrant suggests that the substance to be tested for pre-natal developmental toxicity (Annex IX, 8.7.2.) is Rosin, fumarated, EC No. 266-040-8, which reportedly is a member of the category of Rosin adducts and adduct salts.
 Also the registered substance is reportedly from this category.
-The category justification provided by the Registrant is generic and consists, for example, of a list of different categories of rosins and their members.
-While there is some similarity between the precursors of different rosins, the Registrant did not provide sufficient information on the chemical similarity between the registered substance and the substance to be tested.
-Furthermore, no information was provided on the break-down products or metabolites of the registered substance.
+The category justifications provided by the Registrant are generic and consist, for example, of a list of different category members and their generic formation reactions.
+While there is some similarity between the precursors of different rosins, the Registrant did not provide sufficient information on the chemical similarity of between the registered substance and the substance to be tested.
+Furthermore, only some hypothesis were provided on the break-down products or metabolites of the registered substance.
 Some information was provided on the repeated dose toxicity and reproductive toxicity of the substance to be tested, while no such information was provided on the registered substance.